 - Float or slack is a critical path phenomenon, while buffer belongs to the critical chain.

 - A float is a difference between the duration of the critical and the non-critical paths, and a buffer is based on contingencies.

 - A float is zero on a critical path, while a buffer is not zero on a critical chain or any other chain.

 - A float is the same for all activities on a non-critical path.
 Any activity can consume it partially or fully, and others can utilize the balance.
 There is no further analysis.

 - Any activity can also borrow a buffer if the activity is delayed.
 The project manager analyzes the remaining buffer to find the status of the project.

-- Buffers can be divided into three categories: project buffer, feeding buffer and resource buffer.
+- Buffers can be divided into three categories: project, feeding, and resource.
 A float is either total float or free float.

 How to Create the Critical Chain Network Diagram